The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 7 OSINT Framework

-OSINT Framework isn't a tool in the traditional sense.
+OSINT Framework is not a tool in the traditional sense.
 It's a curated, interactive directory of OSINT resources organized by category: usernames, email addresses, domain names, IP addresses, social networks, geolocation, and more.
-Think of it as a bookmarks library built by the OSINT community.
-It links to over 500 individual tools and websites, making it an excellent starting point for any investigation.
+Think of it as a bookmark library built by the OSINT community.
+It links to 500+ individual tools and sites, which makes it an excellent starting point for any investigation.

 Pros